SamChou19815/website/packages/samlang/docs/architecture.md

    which will be consumed by `samlang-core/optimization` to perform various optimizations.
 Register allocation will be performed at the end.
 5. `samlang-core/printer` prints the assembly AST into assembly files.
-6. `samlang-cli` then shells out to `runtime` folder that links the assembly against the SAMLANG runtime.
+6. `samlang-cli` then shells out to `runtime` folder that links the assembly against the samlang runtime.
 Now you get a program that is directly runnable!